Skip to main content

 After the script exits, run ados status on the board.
 You should see services in the active (running) state.

-After flash: pairing
+After install: pairing

 1

-Find the setup network
+Open the setup webapp

 2